sakashyap/fast-lowcalrecipes/README.md

 # Hypothesis Testing

 We are interested in the preparation time and we would like to know the different factors that influence it.
-To identify if the nutrient content would influence the cook time, we focused first on the calorie content in each recipe.
+To identify if the nutrient content would influence the preparation time, we focused first on the calorie content in each recipe.
 We established a null hypothesis that there is no difference in the preparation time between high and low calorie recipes.
 Based on studies we found online such as [this](https://www.dshs.wa.gov/sites/default/files/ALTSA/stakeholders/documents/duals/toolkit/Reading%20Food%20Nutrition%20Labels.pdf), we declared any recipe that contains more than 400 calories as a high calorie recipe.
 We recognize that some recipes can be for food items made in bulk, and in future versions of our project, we plan to address this.
-Our alternative hypothesis is that the cook time is dependent on the calorie content in the food.
-To simulate our null, we use permutation testing to shuffle the time taken to cook a recipe.
-Using a test statistic as the mean difference in the cook time for high and low calorie food, we found a p-value of 0.0.
-At a significance level of both 0.01 and 0.05, we are able to reject a null hypothesis, and it is likely that the cooking time is dependent on the calorie content.
-Since we are interested in predicting cook time based on the components of food, it is helpful to use one such component to identify if there is likely a correlation between the two.
+Our alternative hypothesis is that the preparation time is dependent on the calorie content in the food.
+To simulate our null, we use permutation testing to shuffle the time taken to prepare a recipe.
+Using a test statistic as the mean difference in the preparation time for high and low calorie food, we found a p-value of 0.0.
+At a significance level of both 0.01 and 0.05, we are able to reject a null hypothesis, and it is likely that the preparation time is dependent on the calorie content.
+Since we are interested in predicting preparation time based on the components of food, it is helpful to use one such component to identify if there is likely a correlation between the two.

 # Framing a Prediction Problem